Melbourne cafes, patisseries and coffee shops are still serving the hot stuff out of these tiny hole-in-the-walls. Here’s what’s open for takeaway.

-The South Melbourne Market institution, Agathé Pâtisserie has quietly opened a second store in the Royal Arcade.
-Nestled underneath a stairwell, the tiny shop has treats delivered by bike from their South Melbourne bakehouse.
-Sweet goodies on any day may include matcha croissants, custard hearts and escargot.
+South Melbourne Market institution Agathe Patisserie has a second store in Royal Arcade.
+Nestled underneath a stairwell, this tiny shop has treats delivered by bike from their South Melbourne bakehouse.
+Sweet goodies on any given day may include matcha croissants, custard hearts and escargot.
 Good luck choosing just one.

 Cup of Truth

 Wedged into a corner of Campbell Arcade, Cup of Truth truly has some of the finest takeaway coffee in Melbourne.
 A small pastry-lined glass cabinet and coffee machine encompass most of the space.
 A no-frills venue below Flinders Street Station, it has just a handful of bar stools along the counter.
 Expect a smile with your morning latte.
 Open Mon-Fri till 1.30pm.